EnzzoZ1/EnzzoZ1/README.md

 <p align="left">
 🔭 I have developed projects such as:

+- I'm currently developing a project on "Cryptocurrency Prediction with Artificial Intelligence".

-- A website for citizens of a city to request services provided by public organizations in a more practical and agile way
+- A website and mobile app for citizens to request services provided by public organizations of a city.

-- I also developed the same project for mobile phones using Flutter and Firebase

 - A website for calisthenics lovers using technologies such as Angular, NestJS, Firebase, and much more
 </p>

 <br>

+---

-## 🚀 My Skills
+### 🚀 My Skills

 <code><img height="32" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png" alt="python"/></code>
 <code><img height="32" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/typescript/typescript.png" alt="Typescript"/></code>